agileware/wp-civicrm-ux/USAGE.md

 Event iCal Feed Shortcode `[ux_event_ical_feed]` generates a custom iCal Calendar and returns a URL to download the iCal file.

-Shortcode accepts a CiviCRM Event type as a parameter and displays the event listings.
-For example: `[ux_event_ical_feed type="Meeting,Exhibition"]Click here to download an iCal feed of meeting and exhibitions[/ical-feed]`

-The CiviCRM Event type parameter is optional.
-If the type is not specified, the iCal will include all Event types.
+- *`type`* optional parameter to filter Events by Event Type (using Event Type Label).
+For example: `[ux_event_ical_feed type="Meeting,Exhibition"]Click here to download an iCal feed of meeting and exhibitions[/ical-feed]`.
+If `type` is not specified, then will include all Event Types.

 ## Event Listing Shortcode

 This shortcode will display upcoming CiviCRM events which have a start date of today or a future date. `[ux_event_listing days=5 type="Training"]`

-The type of shortcode is the Event Type which you could find in **CiviCRM Dashboard >> CiviEvent >> Event Types**.
 The event listing displays the start date, the end date, the event name, the registration link, the brief description of event and the link for more information.
-The 'days' parameter is optional.
-This can be used to limit the upcoming events to only those with a event start date in the next 'days'.
-The 'type' is optional.
-If the type is not specified, there will be an event listing of all types of events.
 This shortcode has been formatted in html with styling.
+- *`type`* optional parameter to filter Events by Event Type (using Event Type Label).
+If `type` is not specified, then will include all Event Types.
+- *`days`* optional parameter to limit the upcoming events to only those with a event start date in the X number of days.

 ## Event Cancel Registration Shortcodes